World War I: German offensive and Allied counter-offensive (March–November 1918)

 Between April and November 1918, the Allies increased their front-line rifle strength while German strength fell by half.

 In December 1917, the Central Powers signed an armistice with Russia, thus freeing large numbers of German troops for use in the West.
 With German reinforcements and new American troops pouring in, the outcome was to be decided on the Western Front.
 The Central Powers knew that they could not win a protracted war, but they held high hopes for success in a final quick offensive.
 Ludendorff drew up plans (Operation Michael) for the 1918 offensive on the Western Front.
 The operation commenced on 21 March 1918, with an attack on British forces near Saint-Quentin.
 German forces achieved an unprecedented advance of 60 km.
 The initial offensive was a success; after heavy fighting, however, the offensive was halted.
 Lacking tanks or motorised artillery, the Germans were unable to consolidate their gains.
 The problems of re-supply were also exacerbated by increasing distances that now stretched over terrain that was shell-torn and often impassable to traffic.

 Germany launched Operation Georgette against the northern English Channel ports.
 The Allies halted the drive after limited territorial gains by Germany.
 The German Army to the south then conducted Operations Blücher and Yorck, pushing broadly towards Paris.
 Germany launched Operation Marne (Second Battle of the Marne) on 15 July, in an attempt to encircle Reims.
 The resulting counter-attack, which started the Hundred Days Offensive on 8 August, led to a marked collapse in German morale.

+German Caucasus Expedition (June 1918) and German–Ottoman Clashes

+In June 1918, the Germans launched the German Caucasus expedition, in order to defend the newly independent German-aligned Democratic Republic of Georgia against Ottoman advances and to secure oil supplies for Germany by preventing the Ottoman Empire from gaining access to the oil reserves near Baku on the Absheron Peninsula.

+Ottoman forces advancing in the Caucasus clashed with German forces operating in Georgia, provoking an open conflict.